Sam-Max/rcmltb/README.md

 ## Commands for bot(set through @BotFather)
 - mirror - mirror to selected cloud
+- leech - leech files from cloud to telegram
 - copy - copy from cloud to cloud
 - config - config rclone and set folder where to mirror
 - logs - get logs from server
+- speed_test - test speed of server
 - cleardata- clear downloads